Optum/dce/README.md

 ## DCE CLI

-The easiest way to get started with DCE is with the DCE CLI tool:
+The easiest way to get started with DCE is with the DCE CLI:

 [github.com/Optum/dce-cli](https://github.com/Optum/dce-cli)